jamescallumyoung/pinata-publish-action/README.md

 # Pinata Publish Action

-> A GitHUb ACtion for publishing files to the IPFS using Pinata.
+> A GitHub Action for publishing files to the IPFS using Pinata.

 Pinata is an IPFS gateway and pinning service.
-This GitHub Action uses their API to pin files to the IPFS.
+This GitHub Action uses the Pinata API to pin files to the IPFS.

 ## How to use this Action

 Create a workflow file, using the action.
-An example follows:
+An example using GitHub Secrets to store the Pinata API Key and Secret API Key follows:

 ```yml
 jobs: